Published on Brock University (http://www.brocku.ca)

 Please note that Homestay is a commitment for the length of the term and you must notify the Homestay Office at least one month prior to your planned arrival if you wish to be considered for Homestay placement.

 The Homestay deposit is refundable, minus a $100.00 administration fee only if the cancellation is made one month prior to session start date.
 After this time the deposit is not refundable.

 *Homestay is available only to students registered in an ESL Services program until 6 weeks prior to the session start date.
 Applications by International students not registered in an ESL Services program will not be considered before this time and are subject to a $150.00 placement fee.

-Our Canadian Host families vary in size, age and ethnic background.
-Although many of our host families consist of the traditional family (mom, dad and children), it is not uncommon for a host family to be a single parent with children or a single person (young or older).
-Within the family unit you will find that most Canadians work outside of the home and have a very busy lifestyle.
-You will find some differences both personal and cultural between you and the host family, however, with patience and understanding these differences will seem minimal in a short time after your arrival.
+Our Homestay families vary in size, age and ethnic background.
+Although many of our Homestay families consist of the traditional family (mom, dad and children), it is not uncommon for a Homestay family to be a single parent with children or a single person (young or older).
+Within the family unit you will find that most work outside of the home and have a very busy lifestyle.
+You will find some differences both personal and cultural between you and the Homestay family, however, with patience and understanding these differences will seem minimal in a short time after your arrival.
 Remember, you are choosing to study in a new country and to learn about a different way of life - enjoy the differences!

 Each bedroom will be equipped with a bed (including linens), dresser, and will have a window.
 You will have access to a desk or table area for study purposes.
 Sharing a room with another student is a possibility.

 All Homestay families live on or near a bus route.
 For more information on using public transportation to get to the university, please visit Brock University's Parking Services website on alternative transportation.